Are The Weeknd & Justin Bieber Feuding After ‘Wack,’ Flip Off Amid Selena Gomez ‘PR’ Romance?

 Check out the tongue-in-cheek — or shade — moment in the video below.

-The context of all this is the recent news that The Weeknd and the Biebs’ ex-girlfriend, Selena, are dating.
+The context of all this is the recent news that The Weeknd and the Biebs’ former girlfriend, Selena, are dating.

 Photos of The Weeknd and Gomez kissing behind a dumpster outside a Santa Monica restaurant after a dinner date surfaced on January 11.
 Notably, the eatery is well known as a paparazzi magnet.

-The Biebs latest comments — which may or may not be a joke — come after TMZ reported the “Sorry” singer believes his ex is “using” The Weeknd as a PR for her music career and is an opportunist.
+The Biebs latest comments — which may or may not be a joke — come after TMZ reported the “Sorry” singer believes his ex is “using” The Weeknd as PR for her music career and is an opportunist.

 In that same report, it was claimed the Biebs knows that Selena and The Weeknd are working on new music together.
 Subsequent reports from E! and Us Weekly confirmed this.